avpripri/BackFlip/README.md

 - Stabalized heading (merged with compass above)
 - Yaw
 - Accelleration

+And... to top it all off.
+There's a relatively powerful 32-bit STM32F3 family microprocessor also right there on that same tiny board which is more than powerful enough to poll the sensors and signal process to derive the pilot-ready outputs.

 For this project, I chose to use an older generation of flight controller, the Naze32 "FULL" version or 10 dof.
 It is important that you get the "FULL" version or 10-dof.
 Most flight controllers are just gyros, that won't work for this purpose.
 For the Naze32 FULL, here are the list of sensors;